-Autistic people (children, young people and adults) have a right to live fulfilling lives, including choice and control over any care and support they may need - recognising that their needs and abilities may change over time.
+Autistic people (children, young people and adults) have a right to live independent and fulfilling lives, including choice and control over any care and support they may need - recognising that their needs and abilities may change over time.

 People providing care and support must therefore be fully aware of ethical issues such as the need to balance a person's safety with their right to make their own decisions, adopting a positive, person-centred approach to risk and, when necessary, best interests decision making.
 This includes recognising that autistic people must be given all practicable help before anyone concludes that they cannot make a decision - and that a person's needs and preferences sometimes conflict with those of others, including their families and carers.
-It may also involve recognising when dealing with choice is difficult for autistic people.

 Systems, processes and practice must be in place to effectively safeguard autistic people at risk of neglect, harm or exploitation.
 Issues of cultural and ethnic diversity, discrimination and stigma may also impact on the lives of autistic people, including the acceptance of the condition within their family or community.
-In addition, many of the characteristics covered by the Equality Act are related to the wider determinants of health of autistic people, including but not limited to a person's sexuality, gender, age or disability.
+In addition, many of the characteristics covered by the Equality Act are related to the wider determinants of health of autistic people, including but not limited to a person's sexuality, gender or geographical location.